mulle-cc/mulle-genstrings/README.md

 ## Usage

-Assuming your projects is english and you wrote:
+Assuming your project is in english and you wrote:

 	NSLocalizedString( @"foo", @"this is foo as a verb");

-You want to run `mulle-genstrings -o en.lproj *.m`  to generate the english Localizable.strings and  `mulle-genstrings -a -o de.lproj *.m` other language projects
+You want to run `mulle-genstrings -o en.lproj *.m`  to generate the english <tt>Localizable.strings</tt> and `mulle-genstrings -a -o de.lproj *.m` for other language projects.

 ## Author